 2. Gray Area Instead of a Black-and-White Universe

 The entire plot is not a battle between the good versus the evil.
-Although it is easy to say that the Lannisters, Petyr Baelish, and the Night King are the evil characters in the narrative, a deeper understanding of all other characters would reveal that most of them have an inherent predisposition toward the promotion and preservation of self-interest.
+Although it is easy to say that the Lannisters, Petyr Baelish, and the horde of undead are the evil characters in the narrative, a deeper understanding of all other characters would reveal that most of them have an inherent predisposition toward the promotion and preservation of self-interest.

 Beloved characters such as Ned Stark, Daenerys Targaryen, and Olenna Tyrell have displayed not only their admirable traits but also their follies.
 They have also demonstrated the fact that they are willing to go the extra mile to advance their ambitions or principles.